 So why not call it DryPhone then?

 New Zealand inventor Hayden Crowther has done something Samsung hasn't been able to achieve: comprehensively smack down Apple in court.
 Apple's beef with Kiwi Crowther centres on the waterproof phone cases he markets under the name “driPhone”.
-Crowther tried to trademark that name, but Cupertino took exception claiming it “would …
+Crowther tried to trademark that name, but Cupertino took exception claiming it “ …

 So why not call it DryPhone then?